handwerkerd/tedana/docs/building_decision_trees.rst

 Code that adds the text log_extra_info and log_extra_report into the appropriate logs (if they are provided by the user)

-After the above information is included, all functions will call ``selectcomps2use`` which returns the components with classifications included in ``decide_comps``
-Then run ``confirm_metrics_exist`` which is an added check to make sure the metrics used by this function exist in the component table.
+After the above information is included, all functions will call ``selectcomps2use`` which returns the components with classifications included in ``decide_comps`` and then run ``confirm_metrics_exist`` which is an added check to make sure the metrics used by this function exist in the component table.

 Nearly every function has a clause like: